clydeio/clydeio/README.md

 # Using Clyde

-Clyde can be used both standalone application or as a middleware.
+Clyde can be used as standalone application or as a middleware.

 ## Standalone Application

-To use Clyde standalone you need to download it and execute the `bin/index.js` script.
+To use Clyde as standalone application you need to execute the `bin/index.js` script.

 > Check the `bin/index.js` script has execution permissions or execute it using `> node bin/index.js` otherwise.

+The `bin/index.js` script requires one parameter that must be the JSON configuration file to be used to configure Clyde.

 Run `bin/index.js --help` to run the usage options of the program: